Army of New Mexico: History

 Sibley continued northward, capturing Albuquerque on March 2 and Santa Fe on March 13 but failed to capture the Union supplies there.
 This forced the Confederates to live off the land, but were only able to find a fraction of the supplies they needed; in addition, the foraging alienated the local population.
 After establishing his headquarters at Albuquerque, Sibley sent an advance force under the command Major Charles Pyron to Apache Canyon to watch for Union movements from the north along the Santa Fe Trail.
 A second detachment moved to the south to keep watch on Canby's force, while the main body under Lieutenant Colonel William R. Scurry moved slowly northward to unite with Pyron.
 A Union column from Fort Union under the command of Col. John P. Slough was moving south at this time.
 An advance guard from this column collided with Pyron's force on March 26, with the Confederates being driven back through the pass.
 That evening, in response to a message from Pyron, Scurry arrived with the main force and spent the next day observing the Union force, expecting an attack.
-At the Battle of Glorieta Pass on March 28, the main Confederate force under Scurry fought a Union force marching from Fort Union, driving it back through the pass.
+At the Battle of Glorieta Pass, also known as "Gettysburg of the West", on March 28, the main Confederate force under Scurry fought a Union force marching from Fort Union, driving it back through the pass.
 However, a Union detachment was able to march around the Confederates and burned its wagon train, destroying most of the Confederate army's supplies.